dwisianto/github-bak2021-03/w3/y16/ont/README.md

     - Select **CSModule** class, select "disjoint with", select **MathModule**, **CSModule**, **Student**
     - Click File>Save with the format "RDF/XML"
 - Select the tab **Protege>ObjectProperties**, which describes the relationship between two instances or two individuals of classes.
+    - Every object property is a child of the topObjectProperty
     - Remember we have two modules, i.e.,  **Lecturer** - **Teaches** - **Module** and **Student** - **Studies** - **Module**
     - Create the property **teaches**
-        - add the domain ""
+        - add the "domains" as "ClassHierarchy>Lecturer"
-        - add the range "module"
+        - add the "ranges" as "ClassHierarchy>module"
     - Create the property **studies**
-        - add the domain as
+        - add the "domain"s as "ClassHierarchy>Student"
-        - add the range as
+        - add the "ranges" as "ClassHierarchy>module"
 - Select the tab **Protege>DataProperties**, which describes the relationship between the instance and data value
     - The topDataProperty is the top level dataProperty
     - Create a sub property is called "first_name"
-        - domain : person
+        - add the "domain" : person
-        - value : string
+        - add the value : string
     - Create a sub property is called "last_name"
-        - domain : person
+        - add the domain : person
-        - value : string
+        - add the value : string
-    - Create a sub property "staffID"
+    - Create a sub property "staff_id"
+        - add the domain : Lecturer
-        - range :
+        - add range : integer
-        - applies only to staff
-    - Create a sub property "studentID"
+    - Create a sub property "student_id"
+        - add the domain : student
-        - range :
+        - range : integer
-        - applies only to student
 - Select the tab **Protege>Individuals**, create individuals and specify the type -
 - Query the using Jena/Fuseki server